hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ;
 ```
 This takes about 100 ms on my computer.
 That might be great or terrible depending on the context.
 Let's suppose it is
-too slow for you use case, e.g., we need to run this query hundreds times per second and get the results quickly.
+too slow for you use-case, e.g., we need to run this query hundreds times per second and get the results quickly.

 The `time_created` column is not indexed, so, the database needs to do a table scan.
 Let's change that: